Plan a Family Trip to Milford Sound

 Even if it’s raining, don’t let that deter you from going on a cruise!
 Just zip up your rain jacket (and have some spare clothes handy) and head out on the front deck!
 Embrace the rain and enjoy the onslaught of temporary waterfalls snaking their way down the mountains.
 It’s all part of the charm in what is one of the wettest places on earth!

-A rainy day can also be a good reason to check out Milford Sound’s underwater observatory with Southern Discoveries, only accessed as an add-on on the Southern Discoveries’ cruise.
+A rainy day can also be a good reason to check out Milford Sound’s underwater observatory with Southern Discoveries (find out more on Viator, Tripadvisor and Klook), only accessed as an add-on on the Southern Discoveries’ cruise.
 Tucked away in Harrison Cove, the underwater observatory is New Zealand’s only floating observatory, taking you 64 steps down to a viewing chamber some 10m (30ft) under the water.
 Due to Milford Sound’s dark waters, it gives you a unique opportunity to see black coral species that otherwise can only usually be seen in sea trenches.
 See snake stars and starfish as your guide gives commentary on Milford Sound’s fragile marine life.

 Free Family Activities